galantelab/sandy/README.md

 ### Introduction ###
-**Sandy** is a bioinformatic tool that provides a simple engine to generate single-end/paired-end reads from a given FASTA file.
+*Sandy* is a bioinformatics tool that provides a simple engine to generate single-end/paired-end reads from a given FASTA file.
 Many next-generation sequencing (NGS) analyses rely on hypothetical models and principles that are not precisely satisfied in practice.
 Simulated data, which provides positive controls would be a perfect way to overcome these difficulties.
 Nevertheless, most of NGS simulators are extremely complex to use, they do not cover all kinds of the desired features needed by the users, and (some) are very slow to run in a standard computer.
-Here, we present **Sandy**, a straightforward, easy to use, fast, complete set of tools to generate synthetic next-generation sequencing reads.
+Here, we present *Sandy*, a straightforward, easy to use, fast, complete set of tools to generate synthetic next-generation sequencing reads.
 Sandy simulates whole genome sequencing, whole exome sequencing, RNAseq reads and it presents several features to the users manipulate the data.
-One of the most impressive features of Sandy is the power to simulate polymorphisms as snvs, indels and structural variations along with the sequencing reads - with no need of further processing steps. **Sandy** can be used therefore for benchmarking results of a variety of pipelines in genomics and trancriptomics.
+One of the most impressive features of Sandy is the power to simulate polymorphisms as snvs, indels and structural variations along with the sequencing reads - with no need of further processing steps. *Sandy* can be used therefore for benchmarking results of a variety of pipelines in genomics and trancriptomics.

 So, among the most killing features, we would like to highlight these: